-While the third quarter bill issued in late December of each year usually represents the actual tax bill, for Fiscal Year 2004 it is the fourth quarter bill issued in late March that indicates the fair cash value assessment for the fiscal year and the entire tax owed.
+The third quarter bill is issued in late December of each year and indicates the fair cash value assessment for the fiscal year and the entire tax owed.
 The appropriate filing deadline dates for personal and residential exemption applications are based on the date of this bill.
 Any exemption for which a taxpayer is eligible appears as a credit on this bill.